-In the European Union, 1 in 3 women will have suffered physical or sexual violence by adolescence while 8 out of 10 men perpetrating this violence are likely to reoffend - unless an intervention reaches them in time.
+In the European Union, 1 in 3 women will have suffered physical or sexual violence by adolescence while perpetrators are likely to reoffend - unless an intervention reaches them in time.
 Specialized services and perpetrator programmes play a crucial role in breaking the cycle of violence and reoffending.
 However, as explained above, many unmet needs lead to ineffective and under-evaluated interventions.

 CONSCIOUS is an innovative 20-month project, developing an inter-systemic model for preventing reoffending by perpetrators guilty of sexual abuse and domestic violence.
 The model will address the lack of evaluation, knowledge and tools that hinder the efficient, inter-systemic and cooperative work needed to significantly reduce reoffending by sexual and domestic perpetrators.

 On 10 July, the CONSCIOUS intermediate project conference will be held at the headquarters of Regione Lazio in Rome.
 The project, co-financed by the Rights, Equality and Citizenship European Programme 2014-2020, aims at creating a replicable model against gender-based violence, both against intimate partners and minors, and to reduce recidivism in perpetrators.

 The conference will welcome professionals from the justice system, public and social security, as well as health system who are engaged in developing synergies for cooperation to address the serious topic of recidivism.
 This cooperation was sanctioned by operational protocols, which represent a fundamental and particularly innovative moment in synergy among the institutions involved in the fight against gender-based violence in the various fields.